CI/CD Integration

 - name: Scan dependencies

-run: vekt scan . --quiet
+run: vekt ci --fail-on malicious .

-Fail on high severity only
+Fail on high severity

-# vekt ci --fail-on high is coming soon
+run: vekt ci --fail-on high .

 Separate malicious and vulnerability checks